SparrowOnCherryBlossom/Forest-Fire-Risk-Assessment-and-Target-Detection-Model-For-North-America/README.md

 This is the dataset repository for the "Forest Fire Risk Assessment and Target Detection Model For North America."
-Unfortunately, do to github only allowing files less than 25mb to be hosted in repositories, it’s impossible to actually host the datasets here.
-Instead, I’ll provide links to the most immediate and easiest download location:
+Unfortunately, do to github only allowing files less than 25mb to be hosted in repositories, it’s impossible to actually host most of the datasets here.
+Instead, I’ll provide links to the most immediate and easiest download location for those I can't post, and a .zip file for those that I can:

 Spread Modeling Database: https://drive.google.com/file/d/1B582y8_cPWxNuevpm3ZM-SZf_23HRUAQ/view